 There is a lens through which you make money decisions.
 It is what motivates you to wait until that sweater is on sale.
 It’s what drives you to put 30 percent of your paycheck in your savings account.
 It’s what makes you buy a round of drinks for your buddies.
 And since money touches every decision you make, your Money Personality frames your perspective on life.

 And some examples of how your Money Personality impact the lens with which you see life are: Spenders tend to be gift-givers.
 Savers find the best deal.
 Risk Takers “go for it”.
 Security Seekers need a plan.
 Flyers don’t let money hinder their decisions.

 3. Your Money Opposite.

 “Help!
 I married my money opposite.”
 As we travel and speak around the country, this is a source of pain and panic for many couples.
 We have found that 75% of all couples marry their opposite Money Personality!

 We can’t wait to hear from you!
 What is your spouse’s Money Personality?
 What is yours?
-Find out by taking our free Money Personality Assessment and let us know about you and your spouses Money Differences.
+Find out by taking our FREE scientific & confidential online Money Personality Assessment and let us know about you and your spouse’s Money Differences.

 Make It Happen!

 Taylor & Megan Kovar